michaelwfc/automatic_watering/README.md

 - 进水过滤头， 1

-## Others

-- breadboard
-- 土壤湿度检测模块[TODO]

 # Software

-- Clock : show/set the clock
+## Clock : show/set the clock

-- Watering time sets:
+with the conter function of timer, it support automatic timing with timer counting

+## Clock/Watering_time/duration sets:

 - start_time: set the starting time
 - duration:  set the duration for watering

+## Automatic Watering by Timer interupt

-- Status: show the status of the watering
+with the function of timer interupt, it support automatic watering with interuption

 ![image](./images/aumatic_watering_screen.jpg)

 # Reference